Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 What is intermittent explosive disorder?

 People with intermittent explosive disorder tend to have a low tolerance for frustration.
-In short, they can get offended at the slightest of triggers and may lash out or get physically aggressive.
-But it's a mental disorder for which they have little control, and it's really not their fault.
-Outside of the anger issues, they are generally normal, everyday people.
+In short, they can get offended at the slightest of triggers and may lash out or get physically aggressive at the slightest of offenses.

 But actually, there are indeed some control measures.